-This SPD (once adopted) will support the Local Plan: Key Policies, particularly Policy 9 "Development and Infrastructure Provision" which sets out the Council's objective to secure infrastructure.
+This SPD will support the Local Plan: Key Policies, particularly Policy 9 "Development and Infrastructure Provision" which sets out the Council's objective to secure infrastructure.
 Throughout the Plan there are a number of policies which refer to securing the provision of infrastructure.

-Once adopted This SPD will replace s 'The Provision of Service Infrastructure Related to new Development in Chichester District' adopted in December 2004.
+This SPD replaces 'The Provision of Service Infrastructure Related to new Development in Chichester District' adopted in December 2004.